-Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
-The certificate shall indicate that the calibration was performed against working standards whose calibration is certified as traceable to the National Institute of Standards and Technology (NIST) or traceable to other acceptable reference standards and certified by an ISO/IEC 17025, "General Requirements for the Competence of Testing and Calibration Laboratories", calibration laboratory.
+- 3.6.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
+A copy of the calibration certificate for each piece of test equipment is required.
+The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO/IEC 17025 accredited calibration laboratory.
 The test equipment shall be clearly identified by label or sticker showing the last date of the calibration and the next due date.
+A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory should be available. - 3.6.2 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.